linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 15 Regulation of the financial sector.md

 The FSA brought a similar case in 2006 against Sean Pignatelli, a

 Credit Suisse equity salesman.
-He was fined  $\pm 20,000$  for passing on what appeared to be inside information about US-listed Boston Scientific.
+He was fined  $20,000$  for passing on what appeared to be inside information about US-listed Boston Scientific.

 In 2008, the regulator warned in a newsletter that it was concerned about the spread of rumours and urged regulated firms to set out their policies about passing on information and do more training of their staff.
 It warned last year about leaks.